 Remembering Is Something You Do

-Here are some ways to engage in Remembrance: Wear a poppy above your heart, attend local Remembrance Day ceremonies, and vow never to forget; Change your profile picture on social media to a poppy and blog or tweet about the importance of remembrance; or listen to Veterans talk about their experiences and thank them for their service.
-Remembrance IS more than something you think about – it’s something that you do.
+Remembrance is more than something you think about – it’s something that you do.
+You can wear a poppy above your heart, attend Remembrance Day ceremonies, and vow never to forget; change your profile picture on Facebook to a poppy and blog or tweet about the importance of remembrance; or listen to Veterans talk about their experiences and thank them for their service.

-Search by name and select the soldier you are looking for.
-(Keep your search terms broad to yield the best results.
-This is especially important with first names or common misspellings of names.)
+Search by name, but keep your search terms broad to yield the best results.
+This is especially important with first names, initials or common misspellings of names.

-Review the results of the search.
-When available, it will include photos, a copy of the page from the Book of Remembrance, vital personal details and possibly even a summary of the circumstances surrounding the soldier’s death.
+The results will usually include photos, a copy of the page from the Book of Remembrance on Parliament Hill, vital personal details and possibly even a summary of the circumstances surrounding the soldier’s death.
+You can even add additional details.

 Share your findings and experiences with others in a gesture of Remembrance.
 I would be interested to hear from anyone who uses this process and finds it as rewarding as I have.